jigaroza287/Reminders/README.md

    - Manages Core Data setup, including in-memory stores for previewing.
    - Automatically merges changes to the main context.

-2. **`TaskModel.swift`**
+2. **`ReminderModel.swift`**
-   - Core Data entity extension for the `Task` model.
+   - Core Data entity extension for the `Reminder` model.
-   - Defines `TaskPriority` enumeration for task priorities.
+   - Defines `ReminderPriority` enumeration for reminder priorities.

-3. **`TaskViewModel.swift`**
+3. **`ReminderViewModel.swift`**
-   - ObservableObject that manages fetching, searching, and modifying tasks.
+   - ObservableObject that manages fetching, searching, and modifying reminders.
    - Integrates Combine for debounced search functionality.
-   - Provides methods for CRUD operations on tasks.
+   - Provides methods for CRUD operations on reminders.

-4. **`TaskListView.swift`**
+4. **`ReminderListView.swift`**
-   - Main SwiftUI view for listing, searching, and adding tasks.
+   - Main SwiftUI view for listing, searching, and adding reminders.
-   - Includes a picker for selecting task priority.
+   - Includes a picker for selecting reminder priority.

-5. **`TaskRowView.swift`**
+5. **`ReminderRowView.swift`**
-   - Subview for individual task rows.
+   - Subview for individual reminder rows.
-   - Displays task details with priority indicators and completion toggles.
+   - Displays reminder details with priority indicators and completion toggles.

-6. **`NewTaskView.swift`**
+6. **`NewReminderView.swift`**
-   - Subview for task list.
+   - Subview for reminder list.
-   - Allows adding new task by adding Task name, Notes and Priority.
+   - Allows adding new reminder by adding Reminder name, Notes and Priority.

-7. **`TaskSearchView.swift`**
+7. **`ReminderSearchView.swift`**
-   - Subview for task list.
+   - Subview for reminder list.
-   - Displays Search bar to filter tasks by task name.
+   - Displays Search bar to filter reminders by reminder name.

+8. **`BiometricAuthManager.swift`**
+   - Handles biometric authentication for security.
+   - Asks user to authenticate with default biometric authentication set in device, i.e. Passcode or FaceId.

+9. **`NotificationManager.swift`**
+   - Responsible to set and remove local notifications based on Due date selected for a reminder.

 ---